 I came across this practice looking for something to cope with the stress of my daily life.
 I was feeling disconnected from my body, the people around me, and myself.
 This practice deeply transformed me and my whole life and I am forever grateful to it.
 I’ve developed a whole new different perspective on my body, my mind, my patterns, and thus, on my relationships.
 Through this empowering practice, I discovered new layers of compassion and acceptance.
 I’m committed to transmit it in the same way it was given to me, so as to enable others to experience it and transform with it.

-I’ve received authorization Level 2 to teach from my teacher Sharath Jois, who I study with every year since 2016 at the KPJAYI in Mysore, India and had the honor to assist him teaching in my last trip in 2022.
-I’m grateful for saying I’ve been practicing under Matthew and Carla Vollmer‘s guidance; a source of inspiration and teachers who remind me why I practice.
+I’ve received authorization Level 2 to teach from my teacher Sharath Jois, who I study with at the KPJAYI in Mysore, India and had the honor to assist him teaching in my last trip in 2022.
+I’m grateful for saying I’ve been practicing under Matthew and Carla Vollmer‘s guidance since 2010; a source of inspiration and teachers who remind me why I practice.